How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Technological KRIs

 It’s important to understand the difference between KRIs and KPIs.
 While they are related, they are different.
-They work together to provide companies and their leaders with the metrics needed to fortify their business.
+They work together to provide companies and their leaders with the metrics needed to fortify their businesses.
 Both KPIs and KRIs are needed — they work hand-in-hand to create a complete picture for effective and timely decision-making.

 KPIs look backward and focus on how well companies are achieving their goals.
 KPIs identify and prioritize a company’s key goals as well as monitor performance against those goals.